deepdsl/deepdsl/README.md

 DeepDSL is a domain specific language embedded in Scala for writing deep convolutional neural network applications.

 - DeepDSL program compiles into plain Java source program
-- The compiled Java source program uses JCuda to run on Nvidia GPU
+- The compiled Java source program run on Nvidia GPU by leveraging JCuda (http://jcuda.org/) to interact with the Nvidia CUDA library

-### Performance Benchmark
+## Performance Benchmark

-Below is the runtime and memory performance comparsion between DeepDSL and Tensorflow / Caffe with a single NVIDIA Tesla K40c GPU.
+Below we list the runtime and memory performance comparison between DeepDSL, Tensorflow, and Caffe with a single Nvidia Tesla K40c GPU.

 <img src="benchmark/runtime_performance.png" width="600">